Brookdale University Hospital and Medical Center

 The Brookdale University Hospital and Medical Center (often called Brookdale Hospital, or Brookdale for short) is a nonprofit 501(c)(3) medical services provider in the borough of Brooklyn, New York City.
 Brookdale's primary and secondary service areas together comprise 1 million residents.
 It serves most of Eastern Brooklyn: Brownsville, East New York, Canarsie and East Flatbush.

+Brookdale became a member of the One Brooklyn Health system along with Kingsbrook Jewish Medical Center and Interfaith Medical Center upon the system's creation in 2016.

 In 2017, it was described as "struggling."
 In 2009 they had 'let go' 240 employees.